 (a) When engaging Superdraft, you must do all things reasonably necessary, and supply Superdraft in a timely fashion with all information and files reasonably required by Superdraft, in order for Superdraft to perform the contracted services.
 These include, without limitation, supplying document and letter templates, access to any required system, copy, photographs, and other visual or audio-visual information.

-(b) We offer all of our clients telephone and email support, and we aim to respond within 3 hours of receiving your request.
-Telephone support is available from 8:30am-5:00pm AEST Monday to Friday.
+(b) We offer all of our clients telephone and email support, and we aim to respond within 24 hours of receiving your request.
+Our support team is available from 8:30am-5:00pm AEST Monday to Friday.

 (a) The Client acknowledges that all telephone conversations between the Client and Superdraft may be recorded by Superdraft.

 (b) By accepting these terms and conditions, the Client expressly consents to Superdraft:

 (i) recording all telephone conversations between the Client and Superdraft; and

 (c) The Client hereby waives any objection it may now or in the future have with respect to the communication or publication by Superdraft of recorded telephone conversations:

 (ii) for the purpose of investigating any complaint, dispute or disagreement made by the Client;

 (iii) made in the course of legal proceedings; or